 Essentially, they all mean the same thing: they’re just different names for a cafe beverage with a whipped cream topping.
 However, to me, they have slight nuances in their meanings.

-A cold foam or sweet cream cold foam is a different topping altogether, which is heavy cream and milk that is less viscous than just whipped cream.
+- Sweet Cream Cold Foam: A cold foam or sweet cream cold foam is a different topping altogether, which is heavy cream and milk that is less viscous than just whipped cream.
 It’s pourable, has the consistency of drinking yogurt, and melts into the drink relatively easily.

 I love this Eater article that says the einspanner is just a return of whipped cream drinks from our childhood, like frappuccinos or milkshakes, but in adult form.

-How to Make a Matcha Einspanner
+How to Make Matcha Einspanner

 To make a matcha einspanner, you’ll need:

 Einspanner cream is notoriously thick yet still somewhat pourable.
-It’s not as stiff as a regular whipped cream, so it is crucial to know when to stop whipping.
+It’s not as stiff as regular whipped cream, so it is crucial to know when to stop whipping.

-You can whip your heavy cream in various ways, but an electric whisk or frother is best.
+Tools: You can whip your heavy cream in various ways, but an electric whisk or frother is best.
 It whips the cream fast enough to create a foam and incorporates air consistently.

 Sometimes, I’ll use a handheld frother to whip cream, which does the job, but it can take a while or not aerate the cream enough for it to have a stable texture.
 A handheld electric whisk is best for this recipe!

 If you accidentally whip your cream to a stiff stage, add some cream to your mixture and whip it again.
+You don’t need to whip it as much since it’s already stiff, just enough to get the texture loose.

 Making a matcha latte is easy!
 The hardest part is getting the right ratio of matcha to milk, which depends on how you like your matcha.
+The perfect ratio for an einspanner base is 1.5 tsp matcha to 2 oz water.
+This creates a ‘matcha shot’ concentrated enough to stand up to the heavy cream.

 You need to whisk matcha in water before you can drink it, which makes it velvety and smooth.
-Usually, you use a tea bowl and whisk, called a chawan and chasen.
+Usually, you use a tea bowl and a whisk, called a chawan and chasen.
 But if you don’t have these tools, you can use an electric frother or shake in a lidded jar.

 You want to create a microfoam that will give you a nice mouthfeel.
 With a chawan, whisk your matcha in a zigzag or z motion, which will help create more bubbles and froth!